Buffalo General Medical Center

 How long does recuperation from hernia surgery take?

-Recuperation is dependant on the type of hernia the patient has and the age of the patient.
+Recuperation is dependent on the type of hernia the patient has and the age of the patient.
 In general one can expect to be off for two weeks to one month after surgery.

 Can I resume my normal activities after recuperation or will I have lifelong restrictions?